North Shore Cyclists Bylaws

 Section 6.
 Execution of Papers

-6.1 Except as the members may generally or in particular cases authorize the execution thereof in some other manner, all deeds, leases, transfers, contracts, bonds, notes, checks, drafts and other obligations made, accepted, or endorsed by the corporation shall be signed by the President or Treasurer.
+6.1 The execution of all deeds, leases, transfers, contracts, bonds, notes, and other obligations made, accepted, or endorsed by the corporation shall be signed by the President or a person that the President or Board of Directors appoints.
+The President, Treasurer and any Board appointed person shall have banking and check endorsement authority.

 Section 7.
 Personal Liability